TanStack/query/docs/src/pages/docs/api.md

   - The error object for the query, if an error was thrown.
 - `isStale: Boolean`
   - Will be `true` if the cache data is stale.
+- `isPreviousData: Boolean`
+  - Will be `true` when `keepPreviousData` is set and data from the previous query is returned.
+- `isFetchedAfterMount: Boolean`
+  - Will be `true` if the query has been fetched after the component mounted.
+  - This property can be used to not show any previously cached data.
 - `isFetching: Boolean`
   - Defaults to `true` so long as `manual` is set to `false`
   - Will be `true` if the query is currently fetching, including background fetching.